-- 1. At its 2018 second regular session, the Board approved the Management Plan (2019-2021) including a Programme Support and Administrative (PSA) appropriation of USD 385.1 million and critical corporate initiatives totalling USD 69.3 million. - 2.
-The plan assumed a funding level for 2018 of USD 7.2 billion and USD 6.8 billion for 2019.
-Figures from the provisional financial statements indicate that the 2018 funding level will be USD 7.39 billion, while the funding projection for 2019 remains unchanged.
+1. At its 2018 second regular session, the Board approved the Management Plan (2019-2021) including a Programme Support and Administrative (PSA) appropriation of USD 385.1 million and critical corporate initiatives totalling USD 69.3 million.

+- 2. The plan assumed a funding level for 2018 of USD 7.2 billion and USD 6.8 billion for 2019.
+Figures from the audited financial statements indicate that the 2018 contribution revenue was USD 7.235 billion.
+The funding projection for 2019, previously stated at USD 6.8 billion now stands at USD 7.0 billion.
 As a result, the organization can confidently fund the appropriations approved in the plan. - 3.
-This document provides an update on elements of the WFP Management Plan (2019-2021) on account of the new organizational structure which will enter into force from March 2019.
+This document provides an update on elements of the WFP Management Plan (2019-2021) on account of the new organizational structure which will enter into force upon approval of this document.
 The changes have no implications on the overall 2019 PSA budget level approved at the 2018 second regular session or its distribution by appropriation line.
-The Executive Director has decided that the document shall be submitted to the Board for approval at the first regular session of the Executive Board in February 2019. - 4.
+The document was withdrawn from the agenda of the 2019 first regular session on 20 February 2019, following discussions between management and the Executive Board Bureau, and it is resubmitted to the Board for its approval at the 2019 annual session. - 4.
 To reflect the new structure, paragraphs 184 to 226 of the original WFP Management Plan (2019-2021) are superseded by Annex I of this document.
 All other textual information contained in the Management Plan (2019-2021) (WFP/EB.2/2018/6-A/1/Rev.1) remains as originally approved. - 5.
 Annex II of this document contains tables which supersede information presented in the main body and in Annexes I and II of the original WFP Management Plan (2019-2021).
-They are: - a) Table IV.5: Analysis of PSA budget by pillar, appropriation line and organizational level - b) Table IV.7: Analysis of Pillar B Business services to operations - c) Table IV.8: Analysis of Pillar C Policy, Guidance and Quality Assurance - d) Table IV.9: Analysis of Pillar D Advocacy, Partnerships, Fundraising and United Nations Coordination - e) Table IV.11: Analysis of PSA budget by Organizational Unit and Pillar - f) Table IV.12: 2019 PSA budget allocations by Functional Area and Results Pillar - g) Table IV.13: PSA budget by organizational level - h) Table A.I.1: PSA budget by organizational level - i) Table A.I.3: Distribution of PSA posts and costs by Global office, 2017-2019 - j) Table A.II.1: Analysis of PSA budget by organizational unit and pillar - k) Table A.II.2: PSA staffing by organizational unit, 2018 and 2019 - I) Table A.II.3: PSA budget by organizational unit, 2018 and 2019 - 6.
+They are: - a) Table IV.5: Analysis of PSA budget by pillar, appropriation line and organizational level - b) Table IV.7: Analysis of Pillar B Business services to operations - c) Table IV.8: Analysis of Pillar C Policy, Guidance and Quality Assurance - d) Table IV.9: Analysis of Pillar D Advocacy, Partnerships, Fundraising and United Nations Coordination - e) Table IV.11: Analysis of PSA budget by Organizational Unit and Pillar - f) Table IV.12: 2019 PSA budget allocations by Functional Area and Results Pillar - g) Table IV.13: PSA budget by organizational level - h) Table A.I.1: PSA budget by organizational level - i) Table A.I.3: Distribution of PSA posts and costs by Global office, 2017-2019 - j) Table A.II.1: Analysis of PSA budget by organizational unit and pillar - k) Table A.II.2: PSA staffing by organizational unit, 2018 and 2019 - l) Table A.II.3: PSA budget by organizational unit, 2018 and 2019 - 6.
 WFP's rapidly changing operational environment demands a more agile and accountable organization that optimizes the effectiveness of its response to best serve those in need.
 The new headquarters structure responds to the greater complexity of operations, including increasing recognition of the humanitarian, development and peace nexus as well as protracted crises within a background of increasing resource levels of more than 30 percent in the past two years.
+It will also help promote a culture of change with the aim to creating a more conducive working environment which tackles harassment, sexual harassment, abuse of power and discrimination.